123456888/University-Website/README.md

 # University-Website
-This project make only on the basis of HTML, CSS and Bootstrap with very attractive user-interface and responsive also.
+This project make only on the basis of HTML, CSS and Bootstrap with very attractive user-interface with responsive.